SE4AIResearch/Hadoop/Database/README.md

 - **merged_at**: The timestamp when the pull request was merged, if applicable.
 - **status**: The current status of the pull request (open, closed, merged).

-**If the 'merged' field in pull is True, the pull request has been merged.**

 ## Issues

 ```sqlite